varya/varya.github.com/src/documents/posts/sc5-style-guide-next-level/index_en.html.md

 title: Living SC5 Styleguide, the next level

-date: 2016-05-20
+date: 2016-05-23

 layout: post

 meta:
   desc: >
-    Living documenttaion for CSS, JavaScript and templates of your components with SC5 Style Guide.
+    Living documentaion for CSS, JavaScript and templates of your components with SC5 Style Guide.
 In this post I share my experience from the recent large project.

 ---

 When it comes to the large web applications, we often operate with complex components.
 Such components are not just CSS styles for the pieces of an interface but also their JavaScript interactions and templates.
-As a documentation, the style guide should reflect them all.
+As documentation, the style guide should reflect them all.
 In other words, the components on the style guide's pages should be the same living as in production.

 <excerpt/>

-At my recent project, we had been using SC5 Style Guide in its simplest way - documenting the view of the component.
-For that, we provided the needed HTML in the KSS code and so had gotten the rendered component library.
+At my recent project, we have been using SC5 Style Guide in its simplest way - documenting the view of the components.
+For that, we provided the needed HTML in the KSS code and so has received the rendered component library.

 However, in the production code, these components appeared at the pages as a result of some templating transformations.
-Also, the project is very big and fast-developed, and the changes to the templates happened all the time.
-As a result, the living style guide was always out of date.
+Also, the project is massive and fast-developed, and the changes to the templates happened all the time.
+As a result, the style guide was always out of date.

-Moreover, a lot of functionality could not be illustrated with plain HTML.
-It required the component JavaScript to be rendered correctly and interact with a user.
+Moreover, much functionality could not be illustrated with plain HTML.
+To be rendered correctly and interact with a user, it also needs its JavaScript code.

 At this project, I have solved the problem using advanced configuration of SC5 Style Guide.
 Below you can find the tricks and explanation.

 ## Living JavaScript components

 Usually, a piece of an interface (often called 'a component') is a combination of HTML, CSS, and JavaScript.
-With basic features if SC5 Style Guide you can easily document HTML and CSS.
-Applying JavaScript to the components requires an additional configuration.
+With the basic features if SC5 Style Guide you can easily document HTML and CSS.
+However, applying JavaScript to the components requires an additional configuration.

-In SC5 Styleguide, you can provide additional tags into the `<head>` section of the resultant style guide's page.
+In SC5 Styleguide, you can provide additional tags into the `<head>` section of the generated style guide's page.
 They can be `<script>` tags linking the JavaScript you need.

-Assuming this, you can bundle the needed JavaScript into one file, and link it to the style guide's pages, like this:
+Assuming this, you can bundle the necessary JavaScript into one file, and link it to the style guide's pages, like this:

 ```
 gulp.task("styleguide:generate", function() {